borela/themeable/README.md

 import { themeable, ThemeProvider } from 'themeable'
 ```

-Themeables are presentables too, so lets define a default presenter for the
+Themeables are presentables too, so we will define a default presenter for the
 button like so:

 ```js